-- (1) For Named Executive Officers who received a mid-year increase in base salary or annual bonus target opportunity, FY23 STIP payments were calculated based upon such Named Executive Officer's base salary and target opportunity as of April 1, 2022, for the period beginning on such date and ending on the date of such Named Executive Officer's base salary or target opportunity increase, and based upon such Named Executive Officer's new base salary or target opportunity, as applicable, for the remainder of Fiscal 2023. - (2) Mr. Kuahara joined the Company on February 14, 2022, and was eligible for a prorated FY22 STIP in Fiscal 2022.
+(1) For Named Executive Officers who received a mid-year increase in base salary, FY25 STIP payments were calculated based upon such Named Executive Officer's base salary as of April 1, 2024, for the period beginning on such date and ending on the date of such Named Executive Officer's base salary increase, and based upon such Named Executive Officer's new base salary, as applicable, for the remainder of Fiscal 2025.

-The following table and footnotes provide additional detail on the FY23 STIP, including the pre-determined threshold, target, and maximum performance goals and the Company's actual performance in Fiscal 2023.
+The following table and footnotes provide additional detail on the FY25 STIP, including the pre-determined threshold, target, and maximum performance goals and the Company's actual performance in Fiscal 2025.
 If the Company's performance did not meet or exceed the predetermined threshold performance level, there would be a zero payout with respect to the applicable performance metric.